 The wires used to support the calipers usually change when you eat.
 Snacks, especially the crunchy ones, can create a lot of friction and pressure on the calipers, causing the wires and brackets to separate.
 Avoid snacks that are made of sticky compounds.

 These include toffee, cakes, fruit roll-ups, candies, caramels, and licorice.
 However, not all snacks are bad.
 Snacks such as fruits do not cause any damages and are healthy for the teeth.
 You just need to cut down on hard fruits like apples, bananas, grapes, berries, melons, and kiwi.
 Apart from fruity snacks, you can try sweet treats such as yogurt and ice cream or salty snacks such as walnuts.

 Highly Acidic Foods

-Foods that have high acidic content can possibly corrode and damage the wires and brackets, especially if you wear them for a long period of time.
-In addition, these foods can eat away the enamel and create cavities on the teeth.
-Make sure you avoid highly acidic foods such as lime, sodas and lemons.
+Foods that have high acidic content can corrode and damage the wires and brackets, especially if you wear them for a long period.
+Besides, these foods can eat away the enamel and create cavities on the teeth.
+Make sure you avoid highly acidic foods such as lime, sodas, and lemons.
 If you have been eating these foods, you will notice where the brackets were fitted once you remove them.
 Ask your orthodontist to recommend for you the right alternatives to avoid taking highly acidic foods.